The Legend of Zelda

 Heart Container Glitch

-The PRG1 version adds a trademark symbol to the title screen.
+The Revision 1 version adds a trademark symbol to the title screen.

 Save Option Screen

-The PRG1 version adds a small warning to the Continue/Save/Retry screen.
+The Revision 1 version adds a small warning to the Continue/Save/Retry screen.
 The elusive Animal Crossing version of the game keeps this screen layout but removes the warning, as it's unnecessary on the GameCube.
-It's worth noting that The Legend of Zelda is one of only two games (the other being Super Mario Bros.) that are completely unobtainable in Animal Crossing without a game enhancer such as Action Replay.
+It's worth noting that The Legend of Zelda is the only game that is completely unobtainable in Animal Crossing without a game enhancer such as Action Replay.

 Some Virtual Console versions use this screen layout as well.